aJustinOng/aJustinOng.github.io/index.md

 I was assigned multiple stories relating to maintaining and updating a shipping/booking application.

+The application used Java in a Spring Boot architecture and was deployed into Azure Dev Ops pipelines.

 ### CS Research Assistant @ Southern Arkansas University

 Assisting my professor in research projects, with a focus on ViT (vision transformers) object detection.
 Primarily using Python.

 ### Peer Tutor @ Southern Arkansas University

-In-person supplemental tutoring to peers for classes I have previously taken such as Computer Science, Calculus, Physics, and Composition.
+In-person supplemental tutoring to peers for classes I have previously taken such as Computer Science, Calculus, and Physics.

 # ---